meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 6
 ---
-You run a local-exec provisioner in a null resource called null_resource.run_script and realize that you need to rerun the script.Which of the following commands would you use first?
+You run a local-exec provisioner in a null resource called null_resource.run_script and realize that you need to rerun the script.
+Which of the following commands would you use first?

 - A. terraform taint null_resource.run_script
 - B. terraform apply -target=null_resource.run_script